 Empowering Employees to Drive Culture

-We try to create opportunities for employees to own and spread the culture themselves.
+We try to create opportunities for employees to own and improve company culture themselves.
 Connectifier has a ping-pong table in the office.
 At the start of our first ping-pong tournament we set up a quick discussion about the fairest seeding strategy.
 That way we could best compare people who hadn’t played each other.
 In our case, this small discussion led to one of our engineers coding a point ranking system.
 That project was sustained and improved by others.
 Eventually, it was rebuilt by an employee who wasn’t even working for the company at the time of the tournament.

 Now, every time someone plays, stats such as who served and which side of the table they were on get entered into the system.
 As a result, you can see players move up or down in the rankings.
 It’s something that’s given our games a bit more excitement.
 More importantly, it’s helped spread a value we apply when building our products: do only a few things, but do them well.
 We aren’t under any delusions that a ping-pong ranking system will inspire the next data science breakthrough.
 However, it’s an amazing way of reminding the team what kind of place they work in.

 As we plan events today, we try to build in ways for the team to express our values.
 When we do events like go-kart racing, we put the winner’s name on a trophy we keep in the office, but we talk about superlatives too.
 Who had the greatest speed improvements in each successive lap around the racetrack?
 Is that person more likely to outperform someone with more consistent, if smaller, improvements in the long run?